JeffThorslund/surprise-me-fruits-co/README.md

 customer" basis.
 After every change you make, press "Save" to persist it in the database, or "Reset" to go back to its original value.

-Try:

-* Adjusting global customer minimums and maximums.
+* Adjust global customer minimums and maximums.
-* Adding a specific product from the product dropdown.
+* Add a specific product from the product dropdown.
-* Adjusting the max and min of specific fruits.
+* Adjust the max and min of specific fruits.
-* Deleting a specific product from any customer.
+* Delete a specific product from any customer.
-* Reading validation messages when incorrect values are saved.
+* Read validation messages when incorrect values are saved.
 (Bonus #1)
+* See UI loading states during pending requests.

 ## To Run